courthub74/EmployeeListDispenser/README.md

 # Employee List Dispenser
-A widget that retrieves a list of fictitious employee names from an API, parses them and displays them in different textfields
+An app that retrieves a list of fictitious employee names from an API, parses them and displays them in different textfields

 ## Things I Learned
 ________________________